-- 1. Make sure the sweeper is parked firmly on level ground. - 2.
-Check overhead area above and to the rear of the sweeper for any obstructions such as trees, power lines, street lighting or street signs. - 3.
-Make sure that any or all bystanders are clear from the sweeper.
+- 1. Make sure sweeper is parked firmly on level ground - 2.
+Check overhead area above the sweeper for any obstructions such as trees, power lines, street lighting or street signs. - 3.
+Make sure bystanders are clear from the sweeper.

 Unloading Procedure